|Page 1 of 16:|| |

 And if there aren't any musical numbers to rival the razzle dazzle of the "Mein Herr" or "Money, Money" numbers from "Cabaret," there are still a fair share of showstoppers in "Jazz," notably a cute little duet for Reinking and the girl that plays Gideon's daughter, and the rousing opening number, in which a stage full of Broadway hopefuls audition for a show in a whirl of quick edits set to the song "On Broadway."
 A fantastic, mesmerizing film.

-Bob Fosse's autobiographical look at his life, with Roy Scheider fabulously standing-in for Fosse as Joe Gideon, pill-popping, womanizing director-choreographer on the verge of collapse in New York City.
+Bob Fosse's autobiographical look at the hectic life of a Broadway director/choreographer rehearsing a new show in New York City while concurrently editing his latest movie.
+Roy Scheider fabulously stands in for Fosse; as Joe Gideon, pill-popping, womanizing, self-destructive genius on the verge of collapse, it is Scheider's shining moment as an actor.
 Fosse paints himself as suspicious, paranoid, driven, indifferent, exhausted and horny.
-It's more than most of us want to know about the guy, who seems intent on showing us what a creep he is...but a talented creep!
-It's a film that doesn't particularly look good (it's a gray, chilly movie), but it has amazing musical flourishes and the self-styled bombast is actually rather amusing once you get the idea.
+It's more than most of us want to know about the man, who seems intent on showing us what a creep he is...but a talented creep!
+The film doesn't particularly look good (it's a gray movie), though it has amazing musical flourishes and the self-styled bombast is actually rather amusing once you get the idea.
 Jessica Lange is beautiful in an early role as the Angel of Death (imagine Fosse explaining that role to her!), and Scheider's performance is really something to see (only occasionally does the camera catch him not knowing what to do).
-Fosse tries hard not to be pretentious, he keeps things playful and perky, and his ironic ending is wincingly funny.
+Fosse tries hard not to be pretentious, he keeps things playful and perky, and his ironic ending is bitterly funny.
 The film is alive and ticking--but that's not Fosse's heart, it's a time bomb. *** from ****

 One of the most gleefully indulgent, self-loathing films ever made- yet